-Symbolic and Diverse Sun Tattoo Designs
+Diverse Sun Tattoo Designs

 While the sun and stars typically don't dance in the sky at the same time, if you really want to personalize your sun tattoo and give it special significance to you, you can add the stars like the image shown here.
 While the sun typically represents life or birth in this type of tattoo, the stars are open to interpretation.
-They can exemplify an event in your life or possibly important people within your life.
+They can exemplify an event or possibly important people in your life.
 The sun of this tattoo is typically larger and takes up the majority of this piece and the stars gravitate around it.
 Sun and star tattoos can be large or small and full color or black.
 The size and color are really dependent on your personal preference.

 Geometric Sun Design

-A geometric sun is a very versatile tattoo that can fit most areas of the body.
-For example, you might place it at the base of the spine to emphasize intellect, or you can choose to place it on your bicep to illustrate strength and intelligence.
+A geometric sun is a versatile tattoo that can fit most areas of the body.
+For example, you might place it at the base of the neck to emphasize intellect, or you can choose to place it on your bicep to illustrate strength and intelligence.
 The symmetry of the tattoo also lends itself well to the lower back or the middle of the chest.
 While color is an option for a geometric tattoo, you'll typically see these as an outline or black and gray.

 The sun and moon are two halves of a whole; they are the night and day of people's lives.
 Therefore, sun and moon tattoos can have a lot of personalized meaning.
 They can symbolize unity, compromise, life, and even rebirth, given that the sun gives way to the rising moon and vice versa.
 A sun and moon design is typically tattooed together as part of a united circular form.
 Depending on the meaning, these can work well in black and gray or full color.